 According to the findings, which were published in the Annals of Internal Medicine on Tuesday, those who drink a cup of coffee a day are 12 percent less likely to die from heart disease, cancer, stroke, diabetes, and respiratory and kidney disease than people who don’t drink any.
-Add another cup or two of daily joe, and the risk of death from those diseases is reduced by 18 percent.
-And these findings applied equally to African Americans, Japanese Americans, Latinos and whites.
+Add another cup or two of daily java, and the risk of death from those diseases is reduced by 18 percent.
+And these findings applied equally to African-Americans, Japanese-Americans, Latinos and whites.

 To sweeten the deal, it didn’t matter whether people drank regular or decaf, the results were the same — meaning the association isn’t dependent on caffeine.
 Unfortunately, they have yet to pinpoint the compounds that are responsible for coffee’s life-lengthening health benefits.